Marc-Solution/Mavera/TESTING.md

 The company will spread more awareness on this topic in newsletter, blog and social media.

 - The user will find a newsletter signup form on the about page
-- The user will find several links to the companys social media pages, where they will be posting about this topic.
+- The user will find several links to the company's social media pages, where they will be posting about this topic.
 - A feature left to implement is a blog.
-There will be posts about this topic in the companys blog
+There will be posts about this topic in the company's blog

 ### User Story item 9: